What are the aims of the Credential in Breast Disease Management?

 How will I be assessed?

 Trainees maintain an e-portfolio provided by the RCR.
 Progress is evaluated by formative and summative assessment, alongside an annual review process modelled on the Annual Review of Competency Progress for specialty trainees.
-Key Credential competencies and milestones are specified on pages 41-44 and page 50 of the curriculum.
+Key Credential competencies and milestones are specified on pages 34-42 of the curriculum.
 This includes the requirement to pass the FRCR physics exam.

 Upon successful completion of the Credential, Breast Clinicians are invited to be awarded their Credential Certificate at the FRCR Admission Ceremony.